Louise Minchin: Man admits stalking BBC presenter

 Carl Davies, 44, was due to stand trial but changed his plea to both charges to guilty.

-Davies, of Flint, Flintshire, admitted causing alarm or distress to Louise Minchin and Mia Minchin in July 2020.
+Davies, of Flint, Flintshire, admitted causing alarm or distress to both Louise and Mia Minchin in July 2020.

 An order was made for him at Caernarfon Crown Court not to refer to the women on any social media site.

-Also, he must not encourage any third party to do so or contact the women directly or indirectly.
+Also, he must not encourage any third party to do so, contact the women directly or indirectly, or approach any BBC-owned or run premises, or any BBC film set or areas.

-Davies was told he must not approach any BBC-owned or run premises, or any BBC film set or areas.
+Davies was also told he must not enter the Cheshire village where Ms Minchin lives.

 The court heard that Davies served in the armed forces in Iraq and had been living for many years with untreated post traumatic stress disorder (PTSD).

-Judge Nicola Saffman told the court that the most likely sentence was one of immediate imprisonment.
+Judge Nicola Saffman told the court the most likely sentence was one of immediate imprisonment.

-Davies is to be sentenced on 15 December.
+Davies will be sentenced on 15 December.